L0RDR0B/frogger-york/README.md

+This is a friendly parody of Frogger, based upon the coding tutorial by Zigurous below, created as a leaving present for Pete Cooper at the University of York.

 # Frogger (2D)

 > Frogger is an action game developed by Konami and manufactured by Sega as an arcade game in 1981.
 The player directs each frog to its home by crossing a busy road and navigating a hazardous river, scoring points along the way.